Welcome to the Great Diseases Curriculum!

 We strongly recommend that you familiarize yourself with the prep materials in advance of teaching The Great Diseases modules and encourage you to take advantage of our Scientist Mentors to gain a strong background in the topics.
 Meetings with Scientist Mentors are generally done over video chat at your convenience, offering you a thought partner for implementation that works around your schedule.

-Whether you would like a Scientist Mentor or not, Dr. Jacque will provide you with a login to access to the curricular materials.
-By emailing Dr. Jacque you are undertaking not to forward the username or password for that login account to a third party, so we can retain control over our intellectual property.
+Whether you would like a Scientist Mentor or not, the project leader who follows up with you will provide you with a login to access to the curricular materials.
+By requesting access you are undertaking not to forward the username or password for that login account to any third party, so we can retain control over our intellectual property and restrict access to assessments.

-Whether or not you use a Scientist Mentor we would appreciate your feedback.
+Whether or not you choose to work with a Scientist Mentor, we would appreciate your feedback!
 We depend on federal funding (from NIH) to pay for this program, and in order to sustain the funding we need to provide NIH with evidence of who is using the curriculum.